-The School Staffing (England) Regulations 2009, which set out what must be recorded on the single central record and the requirement for at least one person on a school interview/appointment panel to be trained in safer recruitment techniques
+The School Staffing (England) Regulations 2009, which set out what must be recorded on the single central record and the requirement for at least one person on a school interview/appointment panel to be trained in safer recruitment techniques.

-The Children Act 1989 (and 2004 amendment), which provides a framework for the care and protection of children
+The Children Act 1989 (and 2004 amendment), which provides a framework for the care and protection of children.

-Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18
+Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18.

-Statutory guidance on FGM, which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM
+Statutory guidance on FGM, which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM.

-The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children
+The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children.

-Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children https://c-cluster-110.uploads.documents.cimpress.io/v1/uploads/d71d6fd8-b99-2e-4327-b8fd-1ac968b768a4~110/original?tenant=vbu-digital
+Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children.

-Statutory Guidance on the Prevent duty, which explains schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism
+Statutory Guidance on the Prevent duty, which explains schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism.

-Guidance for safer working practice for those working with children and young people in education settings (GSWP) (Safer Recruitment Consortium Feb
+Guidance for safer working practice for those working with children and young people in education settings (GSWP) (Safer Recruitment Consortium Feb 2022) Guidance for safer working practice for those working with children and young people in education settings February 2022